 Moreover, sound in art is actually a relatively recent innovation; very few old paintings come with any words attached to them other than the title.
 Even performance art has often relied more heavily on body language and visual expression than on spoken words.
 If the old adage that a picture is worth a thousand words is to be believed, shouldn't a whole series of pictures be able to speak for themselves?
 Silence in art has a long and distinguished history behind it.

 Nowadays, however, in the presence of so many audible (or legible) artworks, silence has become a kind of innovation itself, often used to stimulate the viewer's imagination or add a vaguely brooding "cinematic" tone to the work.
 In television and films, running something "silent" usually means removing most or all of the dialogue, leaving just the music and/or sound effects; a few pieces remove even these.
 Some comics are likewise run completely silent with no dialogue, captions, or sound effects; in extreme cases, they may not even include any written words (e.g. if someone hands a character a note to read, we're not shown what it says).
 Others selectively cut the dialogue and/or captions while leaving sound effects present in order to have them tell the story.

-, for situations where silence is absolutely not to be desired.
+, for situations where silence is absolutely not

 open/close all folders

 - When television advertisements are usually painfully loud, silence can be used very effectively.
 For an extremely obscure example, a local advertisement for a used car lot is completely silent for the whole thirty seconds it's on.

 - One ad for Kotex was completely silent to show how quiet their new maxi pads are.
 It even lampshades it at the end with "Now back to your noisy commercial.".